CrispyNuggetD/42_Singapore_SUTD/Core Curriculum/Study Notes.md

 Reason: These constructs exist only at compile-time.
 - typedef disappears entirely
 - enum becomes an int
-- bitwise OR | stays as a CPU instruction
+- bitwise OR | stays as a CPU instruction6.
+[How to "just check" for potential conflicts without messing up git repo before pulling.](#6-how-to-just-check-for-potential-conflicts-without-messing-up-git-repo-before-pulling)

 - the compiler inlines and folds constants aggressively

 After compilation, the CPU sees this: